- 1 Introduction

 Differentials for flank pain include pyelonephritis, ruptured AAA, biliary pathology, bowel obstruction, lower lobe pneumonia, or musculoskeletal related pain.

 A urine dip can show microscopic haematuria, as well as evidence of infection (always ensure to send a urine culture as well in such cases).

 Routine bloods should be performed, include FBC & CRP (for evidence of infection) and U&Es (to assess renal function).
 Urate and calcium levels can also aid in the assessment of stone analysis; if the patient notices they have passed the stone during micturition, retrieval of the stone and sending for analysis can also be of use.

 The gold standard for diagnosis of renal stones is a non-contrast CT scan of the renal tract (KUB).
 The benefit of the CT KUB (Fig. 3) as an imaging modality is the high sensitivity and specificity in identifying stone disease, as well as concurrent assessment of any alternative pathology.

 Ultrasound scans of the renal tract can often be used concurrently in cases of known stone disease, to assess for any hydronephrosis (they can also often detect renal stones, however not ureteric stones).
 Its benefits are in no radiation risk, however are often operator dependent.

 Patients with renal stones will often be dehydrated, secondary to reduced oral fluid intake +/- vomiting, so ensure adequate fluid resuscitation if required.

-For the majority of cases, renal stones will pass spontaneously without further intervention*, especially if in the lower ureter or <5mm in diameter.
-Ensuring patients have sufficient analgesia is paramount, specifically opiate analgesia and NSAIDs per rectum typically being the most effective.
+For the majority of cases, renal stones will pass spontaneously without further intervention*, especially if in the distal ureter or <5mm in diameter.
+Ensuring patients have sufficient analgesia is paramount (NSAIDs per rectum are the most effective).

 Criteria for Inpatient Admission